Flora Recording & Playback

 Flora Recording & Playback is a recording studio located in Portland, Oregon operated by Grammy-nominated record producer Tucker Martine.

 History

 Flora Recording & Playback is the studio of Grammy Nominated producer/engineer/musician Tucker Martine.
 Housed in a former motorcycle club clubhouse, it's a 2500 square foot building in Northeast Portland, Oregon.
-The studio features a spacious live room, a meticulously designed control room, four isolation rooms of various sizes all with great sight lines to one another, a reverb chamber, floating floors, phenomenal acoustics, much natural light and an impressive gear list.
+The studio features a live room, a designed control room, four isolation rooms of various sizes all with sight lines to one another, a reverb chamber, floating floors, acoustics, much natural light and an gear list.

 Outside producers that have chosen to work at Flora include T-Bone Burnett, Danger Mouse and John McEntire.